Vitamin K2

 When there are no isoprenyl side chain units, the remaining molecule is vitamin K3.
-This is usually made synthically, and is used in animal feed.
+This is usually made synthetically, and is used in animal feed.
 It was formerly given to premature infants, but due to inadvertent toxicity in the form of hemolytic anemia and jaundice, it is no longer used for this purpose.
-K3 is now known to be a circulating intermediate in the animal production of MK-4.
+K3 is now known to be a circulating intermediate in the animal production of MK-4: K1 is absorbed into the gut and converted into blood K3 and target tissues convert K3 into MK-4.

 Description

 Vitamin K2, the main storage form in animals, has several subtypes, which differ in isoprenoid chain length.
 These vitamin K2 homologues are called menaquinones, and are characterized by the number of isoprenoid residues in their side chains.
 Menaquinones are abbreviated MK-n, where M stands for menaquinone, the K stands for vitamin K, and the n represents the number of isoprenoid side chain residues.
 For example, menaquinone-4 (abbreviated MK-4) has four isoprene residues in its side chain.
-Menaquinone-4 (also known as menatetrenone from its four isoprene residues) is the most common type of vitamin K2 in animal products since MK-4 is normally synthesized from vitamin K1 in certain animal tissues (arterial walls, pancreas, and testes) by replacement of the phytyl tail with an unsaturated geranylgeranyl tail containing four isoprene units, thus yielding menaquinone-4 which is Water Soluble in nature.
+Menaquinone-4 (also known as menatetrenone from its four isoprene residues) is the most common type of vitamin K2 in animal products since MK-4 is normally synthesized from vitamin K1 in certain animal tissues (arterial walls, pancreas, and testes) by replacement of the phytyl tail with an unsaturated geranylgeranyl tail containing four isoprene units, thus yielding menaquinone-4 which is water soluble in nature.
 This homolog of vitamin K2 may have enzyme functions distinct from those of vitamin K1.

 MK-7 and other long-chain menaquinones are different from MK-4 in that they are not produced by human tissue.
 MK-7 may be converted from phylloquinone (K1) in the colon by Escherichia coli bacteria.
 However, these menaquinones synthesized by bacteria in the gut appear to contribute minimally to overall vitamin K status.
 MK-4 and MK-7 are both found in the United States in dietary supplements for bone health.

 All K vitamins are similar in structure: they share a "quinone" ring, but differ in the length and degree of saturation of the carbon tail and the number of repeating isoprene units in the "side chain".
 The number of repeating units is indicated in the name of the particular menaquinone (e.g., MK-4 means that four isoprene units are repeated in the carbon tail).
 The chain length influences lipid solubility and thus transport to different target tissues.